hpcleuven/VscDocumentation/source/access/nx_start_guide.rst

    private key and press "ok".

 #.
 If you are creating for the first time choose **Create a new virtual desktop**.
-   Otherwise please refer to the :ref:`section on how to reconnec to an NX session
+   Otherwise please refer to the :ref:`section on how to reconnect to an NX session
-   <Reconnecting to an NX session>` for instructions.
+   <nx_reconnect>` for instructions.

 #.
 Read the useful information regarding your session displayed on several
    screens.
 This step is very important in case of mobile devices – once